 You do not always have control over your free days and vacation time, but if you plan to visit during a week in the winter vs. on a holiday, you will find cheaper prices on entertainment, as well as some safaris and services in the park.
-You will enjoy smaller crowds, shorter lines and have a more relaxed experienced.
+You will enjoy smaller crowds, shorter lines and have a more relaxed experience.
 If you are finding long waits, you can pay an additional fee to skip the line on the Africa Tram.
 You can also check out the single rider/couple line if you do not have children with you.

 Arrive Early to the San Diego Zoo Safari Park

 We are early frogs because we enjoy zoos and amusement parks in the cool mornings ahead of the crowds.
 You’ll get the most from your day if you arrive at opening and make your way into the heart of the park to see the animals before the masses arrive and enjoy a shorter line for the Africa Tram or other activities.
 Plus, you are more likely to catch some animals being more active in the morning.
 Certain animals like to nap in the heat of the day.
 Some just like to nap all the time!
 Purchase your Safari Park tickets in advance to skip the ticket booth lines.

 Map Out a Plan

 Welcome to the jungle!
 It is a bit overwhelming when you enter the Safari Park.
 You won’t immediately see animals in cages or signs directing you to them.
 You might begin to wonder where they are and even how to begin finding them.
 It is good to enter with a plan in place and tours or adventures reserved to set a framework for your day.
 At least arrive having an idea of all the park has to offer.
 That way you don’t leave wishing you had known about an experience.
 Be sure to download the SDZ Safari Park app to get park maps and other helpful information.